The Playful Place

 Clinical Assessments

-Social skill groups can be greatly beneficial to children, giving an opportunity to learn and practice skills in a safe environment tailored for their individual needs.
+These groups give an opportunity to learn and practice skills in a safe environment tailored for their individual needs.
 The group is kept small with children with similar skills.
 Research based Lego-Therapy techniques are used as the foundation of the group activity.
 The group works on:

 • Cooperation & Collaboration